iceener/brain.overment.com/docs/Projects/eduweb.md

 # eduweb & Ahoy!

 eduweb is an educational platform with video courses for tech outliers.
 Ahoy! is a community for them.
-Both projects use [easy_](easy_.md) for managing subscriptions and premium content access.
+Both projects use Easytools for managing subscriptions and premium content access.

 Thanks to [Automation](../Tools/Automation.md), we can do it all with a relatively small team.